peaclab/PACT/README.md

 Note that, using SPICE transient will create an error.
 This error is for mapping the steady-state grid temperatures back to block temperatures.
 You can ignore the error.

-transient grid temperature files are saved in ~/src folder as RC_transient_prachi.cir.csv
+transient grid temperature files are saved in ~/src folder as RC_transient.cir.csv

 ## Low-level solvers
 To change the low-level solver types for SPICE solver, users need to modify the SPICESolver.steady.py or SPICESolver.transient.py.